Is YC still the best accelerator for your startup in 2026?

-I have interviewed at YC, been backed by Techstars and exited a SAAS and prior to that, i have worked in investment banking and so i have a little bit of experience with VC's and accelerators.
-I know people that have been rejected and unhappy with accelerators that are close and similar to YC (wont name exactly which one) and then got into YC and were so happy with it.
+I know people who have been rejected and unhappy with accelerators that are close and similar to YC (wont name exactly which one) and then got into YC and were so happy with it.
 The guidance, the partners, the access to investors all made this possible.

 Here is another article on the topic.